rault/rails-backbone-example/README.md

 * "Order" with attributes for order number and customer_id
 * "OrderLine" with attributes for order_id, quantity, spatula_id, shipping_location_id

-Create them with these commands taking advantage of the Rails generator ability to understand model.
+Create them with these commands taking advantage of the Rails generator.

 > bundle exec rails generate model Spatula color:string price:decimal